AlexGrytsai/EventSpawning/architectural_design.md

 ### 1.2 Interaction Flows

 1. publisher sends a webhook to gateway (HTTP, EVENT_ENDPOINT).
-2. gateway validates, adds correlation ID, publishes the event to NATS JetStream (separate topics for Facebook and Tiktok).
+2. gateway validates, adds correlation ID, publishes the event to NATS JetStream (separate topics for Facebook and TikTok).
 3. collectors (fb-collector, ttk-collector) are subscribed to their topics, process events, and store them in PostgreSQL.
 4. reporter aggregates data from the database and provides an API for reports.
 5. prometheus collects metrics from all services.